marat-iliyasov/marat-iliyasov.github.io/experience.markdown

 	- Vilnius' Day (newspaper) - Head of department
 	- Delfi (online media) - Columnist

- - 8 years of research and teaching experience in Higher Education spanning Europe and the United States:
+ - 8 years of research and teaching in HE:

 	- University of St Andrews (School of International Relations) - Faculty
 	- University of Edinburgh (The School of Social and Political Science) - Faculty
 	- Vytautas Magnus University (Political Science Department) - Researcher